 Prerequisites: Introduction to K9 Nose Work®, or with instructor approval

 Learn the basics of K9 Nose Work® and build your dog's drive to hunt.
 Watch as he searches for food and develops confidence and independence, all while burning lots of mental and physical energy.
 Dog/handler teams work one at a time in the search areas, allowing each dog to focus and learn with minimal distractions.
 You’ll begin to build your observation skills and timing of rewards.
 Whether you choose to continue in classes or pursue competition, you'll leave this class with a new bag of tricks that will keep your dog grinning for life.
-This class is held in Universal City.
+This class is held in the Schertz/Garden Ridge area.